osisoft/OCS-Docs/content/developer-guide/data-views-dev/get-resolved-data-view/resolved-data-view.md

 Using these hyperlinks is the recommended method of paging.
 Alternatively, constructing paging links by manually incrementing the `skip` is allowable, though in this case it is recommended to specify cache behavior of "preserve".
 In addition, `Next-Page` and `First-Page` headers are provided for applications that do not support the `Link` header.
 The values for these headers are identical to the hyperlinks from the `Link` header.

 ### How is a data view resolved?

 Data views resolve on a per user basis.
 Data views respect the permissions on underlying data items such as streams and assets.
 For example, if a user does not have read access to a particular stream in SDS, then that stream is not visible from data views.

 As a consequence, different users may see different collections of data items resolve for a data view.
 This is by design.

 ### When is a data view resolved?

 Each data view is resolved as needed for each user: upon request of any resolved information or data view data.
 In certain cases, a cached version is retrieved if available.

 This is evident when accessing the resolved information.
 It is contained in `ResolvedItem<T>/ResolvedItems<T>` container types which have a `.TimeOfResolution` property.

 #### Controlling the cache behavior

 By default:

 - accessing resolved information will retrieve a cached version if available: *preserve* the cache

 - requesting a first page of data will cause the data view to re-resolve: *refresh* the cache

 These defaults are overridable on each API call.

-See the [Resolved Data View API](xref:ResolvedDataViewAPI) and [Getting Data](xref:DataViewsQuickStartGetData) for details.
+See <xref:data-views-preview-data-views-resolved> and [Getting Data](xref:DataViewsQuickStartGetData) for details.

 The defaults are intended to strike a balance between predictability and freshness.
 When retrieving the various resolved information that is available, you will not cause regeneration (and possible changes) simply by viewing the resolved information.
 This is useful when diagnosing a data view that is not returning the data you expect.

 #### Invalidation

 If the data view is modified, any cached information is reset.
 The data view will be re-resolved the next time that information is requested.

 No guarantee is made of the durability or lifespan of cached information.
 It may be reset by the system for maintenance reasons.

 #### Paging through data

-When using the [Data API](xref:DataViewsDataAPI) to page through data view data, the cache is automatically preserved on all pages after the first.
+When using [Data Views](xref:data-views-data-views) endpoint to page through data view data, the cache is automatically preserved on all pages after the first.
 This ensures consistency while paging through view data: if the view were re-resolved between pages, it might resolve differently (e.g. new streams just added to SDS) and return unpredictable results.
 The documentation on [Getting Data](xref:DataViewsQuickStartGetData) describes how the paging token helps guarantee consistency.

 ## Object types

 ### ResolvedItems<T>

 Holds a collection of items that were resolved at a specific time
 |Property | Type | Details |
 |--|--|--|--|--|